 Huayhuash Circuit Trek

-The Cordillera Huayhuash region is home to magnificent 6,000m peaks, one of which is Siula Grande (6,356m/20,853ft), the mountain made famous through the controversy and story of Joe Simpson.
+The Grandeur of the Cordillera Huayhuash region is simply magnificent with 6,000m peaks all around you, one of which is Siula Grande (6,356m/20,853ft), the mountain made famous through the controversy and story of Joe Simpson.
 His story is retold in the movie and book ‘Touching the Void’.
 This Mountain region is often said to be the most beautiful part of the Peruvian Andes, characterized with high green valleys, clear mountain lakes, rolling glaciers and massive snow capped peaks.
 The Huayhuash circuit has views of inspiring peaks with six of them being over 6,000m (19,685ft) including Yerupaja (6,617m/21,709ft), the 2nd highest mountain in Peru, as well as several passes over 5,000m/16,404ft.
 We trek will exceed your expectation.

 A little bit more about the trekThe Cordillera Huayuash is magical mountain range in the Peruvian Andes that should be visited at least once in a lifetime!
 This mountain range often resembles the Himalayas, with jagged peaks and stunning remote scenery, this is wilderness trekking in South America at it’s best.
 The fifteen day trek through the Cordillera Huayhuash gives you the relaxing trekking holiday you have been looking for.
 This trek is comparable to the great tour of Annapurna in Nepal.